 With the the help of Monsanto, we were able to work with Monsanto branding specialist, Donna Heckler.

 We didn't realize there was anyone called a "Branding Specialist".
-But Donna's even written a book about branding products!
+But it turns out, Donna's even written a book on the subject, which you can grab here

-Donna met with us (Randy, Jackson, Tim) and two trusted advisors, for a day to discover who we are and how we could differentiate ourselves from our competition.
+Donna met with the team for a day to discover who we are and how we could differentiate ourselves from our competition.
 That process was a lot harder than we ever imagined!

 It took about three hours to discover that who we are and how we are different didn't really have to do with farming.
 It's really about how we approach our relationships with landowners, vendors and suppliers.

-You see, our core value isn't business oriented.
-It's very personal in nature.
+Over the course of our meeting, we discovered our core value isn't business oriented.
+It's actually very personal in nature.

 And, from talking to us about how we do things, Donna found the one core idea that best defines Saratoga Partnership.
 In fact, she could describe it with one word ...